Valve Turning Design

 Worcester Polytechnic Institute, July 2013 -- Dec 2013

-Design of an 6 DoF planning and motion controller from scratch.
-Experimentation with varied user interface devices for manipulation including Razer Hydra and the surgical robot daVinci operator master unit.
-Comparison and development of multiple grasping techniques using iRobot, Sandia, and Robotiq 3-finger robotic hands.
+I designed a 6-DoF planning and motion controller from scratch, enhancing the robot's precision and responsiveness.
+My work involved experimenting with various user interface devices for manipulation, including the Razer Hydra and the surgical robot Da Vinci operator master unit, to improve operator control and ergonomics.
+I also compared and developed multiple grasping techniques using iRobot, Sandia, and Robotiq three-finger robotic hands, optimizing the robot's ability to interact with diverse objects.

 Graduate Research Poster